gtrgit/Synapse4ai/README.md

    - Download the latest release zip file

 2. **Install in LogSeq**

+    **NOTE:** Developer mode is required to add a local plugin manually.
+Go to top-right ...
+Settings/Advanced/Developer mode = On

    - Open LogSeq
    - Click on the three dots (⋮) in the right sidebar
    - Select "Plugins"
    - Click on "Load unpacked plugin".
 If not available, see NOTE below.
    - Select the downloaded zip file

-3. **Enable the Plugin**
+4. **Enable the Plugin**
    - After installation, click the toggle to enable Synapse
    - Restart LogSeq to apply changes

-   - NOTE: Developer mode is required to add a local plugin manually.
-Go to top-right ...
-   - Settings/Advanced/Developer mode = On

 ## Features